Christopher Burnham: United Nations

 Burnham joined the United Nations in 2005 after serving as acting Under Secretary of State for Management for Secretary Condoleezza Rice, and as Assistant Secretary of State for resource management and chief financial officer of the State Department for General Colin Powell.
 He established the first UN Ethics Office, the first United Nations Independent Audit Advisory Committee, the adoption of new International Public Sector Accounting Standards, the first comprehensive consolidated annual report in the history of the United Nations, and a new whistleblower protection policy that received independent recognition as the “gold standard.”

 During his time as under secretary general for management at the UN, Burnham uncovered extensive evidence of fraud involving the purchase of equipment for peacekeeping operations amounting to tens of millions of dollars.
 The investigation led to the suspension with pay of eight officials from the offices of peacekeeping and management.

-Personal
+Personal life

 Burnham married Courtney Anne Bauer in 1993.

 Burnham was a resident of Stamford and Greenwich, Connecticut.
 He served on President Donald Trump's transition team at the U.S. State Department in 2016.